emsoft1/emsoft1/README.md

 - 👋 Hi, I’m @emsoft1
-- 👀 I’m interested in in web back end and blockchain
+- 👀 I’m interested in in back-end and mobile cross platform development
-- 🌱 I’m currently learning bsc blockchain and trade
+- 🌱 I’m currently learning AI/ML
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me Mehrdad@sucher.tech